2series/python-linear-regression/Multiple Linear Regression.md

 In multiple linear regression, it is important to choose a subset of features that are most relevant to the target variable

+You can use techniques such as:
+- backward elimination,
+- forward selection, or
+- ridge regression

-You can use techniques such as backward elimination, forward selection, or ridge regression to select the most important features
+to select the most important features

 ### Feature scaling: